abumalick/udacicards/README.md

 This app have been tested with `Expo` app on a real android device and a iOS simulator.
 The built `apk` have been tested on a real android device.

+The notifications works very well on android.
+But I experienced problems to set it up on iOS simulator, `Permissions.askAsync(Permissions.NOTIFICATIONS)` kept returning an `undetermined` status, even after I approved the permission.
+The code is in actions/notification L29.

 ### With Expo app:

 You can test the app with Expo app by going to this url: